rubiii/authorization-spiking/README.md

 # Current drawbacks/questions of this solution

-1. Proxying of class methods - how does it work or is it needed at all?
+1. [SOLVED] Proxying of class methods - how does it work or is it needed at all?
 2. How to secure non-static concerns (e.g. rules that regard ownership, time, …) with this system?
 3. Is a separate PermissionStore needed?
 4. Naming/API